Skip to main content

 Server-side verification (RFC §8.4)

-Implementors of services that verify these signatures (auth-service, consent-service, ingest-service) follow:
+Backends that verify these signatures follow:

 1. Extract the six headers; reject if any required header is missing.